Nicoya Peninsula, Costa Rica

 Jutting into the Pacific Ocean, the Nicoya Peninsula offers first-rate, beautiful beaches.
 The Peninsula's jagged and mountainous landscape, in effect, isolates many of the region's small costal towns, strengthening their unique allure and authenticity.
 Indeed, the sleepy villages that dot Highway 21 perpetuate a compelling laidback attitude, contributing to this region's overall tranquil vibe.

 The Nicoya Peninsula is full of natural beauty, and it maintains equally rich biodiversity.
 Dominated by mountainous terrain, the once volcanic landscape is now sheathed by dry and wet tropical forest.
 Wildlife lovers delight in what the Nicoya Region has to offer.
-Its national parks and reserves include: Barra Honda, Marino Las Baulas, Vida Silvestre Curu, and Cabo Blanco.
+Its national parks and reserves include: Barra Honda, Marino Las Baulas National Park, Curu National Wildlife Refuge, Cabo Blanco National Park.

 Tourists seeking the country's coveted coastal scenery also gravitate to the Nicoya Peninsula, where luminous sunlight smiles on the radiant ocean.
 Within the last decade, a construction boom, fueled by tourism and a high demand for property, has produced many foreigner-owned beachfront properties and businesses.
 Indeed, in some small towns, visitors may be pressed to find the local Costa Ricans.